-The stop button (b) stops all scripts, like the stop all block.
+The stop button f stops all scripts, like the stop all block.
 It does not prevent a script from starting again in response to a click or keystroke; the user interface is always active.
-The button also deletes all temporary clones.
+There is one exception: generic when blocks stop will not fire until some non-generic event starts a script.
+The stop button also deletes all temporary clones.

-B The Palette Area
+B. The Palette Area